National Visitor Survey methodology

 NVS definitions are based on those provided by the United Nations World Tourism Organisation (UNWTO).

-Interviews are conducted with people who have travelled for purposes including holiday, visiting friends and relatives (VFR), business, education and employment.
+Interviews were conducted with people who have travelled for purposes including holiday, visiting friends and relatives (VFR), business, education and employment.
 To be included, travellers must not have been away from home continuously for more than 364 days, or 365 days in a leap year.

 Funding

-Results from the NVS are published quarterly.
+Results from the NVS were published quarterly.

 Weighting and benchmarking